-During each session students will have time to read individually and corporately, as well as write and revise their own work.
-Assignments will vary from session to session, but each session will have a final piece (or pieces) to be submitted by the end of the session on Saturday. \in some cases we can arrange for the final piece to be submitted by the end of the day on Sunday
+During each session you will have time to read individually and corporately, as well as write and revise your work.
+Assignments will vary from session to session, but each session will have a final piece (or pieces) to be submitted by the end of the day on Sunday of the weekend intensive.